 Once an employee requests an accommodation, the employer has a duty to engage in a good faith interactive process.
 This means the employer must identify the precise limitations resulting from the disability and potential reasonable accommodations that could overcome those limitations.
 Employers must engage in an “individualized inquiry” to determine whether a reasonable accommodation can be made.
 If the interactive process was triggered but not successful, courts try to isolate the cause of the breakdown and then assign responsibility.

-Contact Nashville-based disability discrimination lawyer Curt Masker for a free and confidential consultation at 615-823-1737 or online.Discriminatory Discharge Under the ADA
+Contact Nashville-based disability discrimination lawyer Curt Masker for a free online case review at 615-823-1737 or online.Discriminatory Discharge Under the ADA

 An employer’s "failure to consider the possibility of reasonable accommodation for known disabilities, [that] leads to discharge for performance inadequacies resulting from the disabilities, amounts to a discharge solely because of the disabilities."
 See McPherson v.
 Mich.
 High Sch.
 Athletic Ass'n, Inc., 119 F.3d 453, 460 (6th Cir.
 1997) (en banc).